 The project brings together people of all ages and backgrounds.
 And those involved have learnt about sustainability, construction, how to grow food, as well as how to market and sell their produce.

-A pop up café will appear at the Skip Garden on the first Saturday of every month from 10am to 4pm.
-Bring the family for a tour of the garden and some tasty homemade food.
-On colder days, you can take shelter in the cosy yurt with a wood-burning stove.
+The Skip Garden hosts a pop up café on the first Saturday of every month from 10am to 4pm.
+Bring the family for a tour of the garden and some tasty home made food.
+If the weather doesn't cooperate, then you can take shelter in the cosy yurt with a wood-burning stove.

-Also new for 2013, the hatch café opens onto the recreational area behind the Skip Garden serving a healthy menu of soups, salad boxes, drinks and cakes made from organic produce grown in the garden.
+Or if you're looking for a lunchtime bite, the hatch café opens onto the recreational area behind the Skip Garden serving a healthy menu of soups, salad boxes, drinks and cakes made from organic produce grown in the garden.
 The hatch is open every Wednesday to Friday, 10am - 3pm (Also open Saturdays during the summer break).

 The project is run by Global Generation – a charity which gives young people opportunities to create a sustainable future.
 The garden is part-funded by the Big Lottery and the site and materials have been provided by The King’s Cross Partnership, BAM Nuttall, Carillion and Kier.